PenelopeFudd/aws-powertools/README.md

-# AWS Power Tools
+# AWS Powertools

-Have you ever wanted to list all of the resources set up in your AWS account?
-Or have you gotten so frustrated that you just wanted to delete everything and start over?
+* Have you ever wanted to list all of the resources set up in your AWS account?

+* Have you gotten so frustrated that you just wanted to delete everything in your AWS account and start over?

 Then AWS Powertools are for you!

-The commands 'aws-list-all.sh' and 'aws-delete-all.sh' do what they say on the tin, at least for dynamodb, gw, lbv2, asg, ebs-volumes, instance, lcs, sg, cloudformation, eip, kinesis, nat, sqs, cloudwatch-alarms, elasticache, lambda, rds, subnet, configservice, eni, lb, and vpc.
-There are additional commands for delete s3 objects and buckets, but they're commented out in the 'aws-delete-all.sh' script because they're deleting a bit more than most people expect.
+The commands 'aws-list-all.sh' and 'aws-delete-all.sh' do what they say on the tin, at least for:
+* AutoScaling groups
+* AutoScaling Launch Configurations
+* CloudFormation templates
+* Cloudwatch alarms
+* Configuration service entries
+* DynamoDB tables
+* EBS Volumes
+* EC2 Instances
+* Elasticache instances
+* Elastic IPs
+* Elastic Network Interfaces
+* ELB load balancers
+* ELB V2
+* Kinesis streams
+* Lambda functions
+* RDS databases
+* SQS queues
+* VPC Gateways
+* VPC NAT gateways
+* VPC Security Groups
+* VPC Subnets
+* VPCs

+There's a command for deleting S3 buckets, but it's commented out in the 'aws-delete-all.sh' script.

 ## Getting Started

-If you can run 'aws-list-instances.sh -v -r us-east-2' and get a nice list of the instances in that region, all of the 'aws-list-*.sh' scripts should work, as well as all of the 'aws-delete-*.sh' scripts, with the exception of 'aws-delete-all.sh'.
+If the command 'aws-list-instances.sh -v -r us-east-2' works, then all of the scripts should work except for 'aws-delete-all.sh', since it uses [GNU parallel](https://www.gnu.org/s/parallel/) to speed up the Apocalypse (not to be confused with the Alpacalypse, where the world is destroyed by an invasion of [alpacas](https://en.wikipedia.org/wiki/Alpaca)).

 ### Prerequisites